 - Click On Orange Button Above For Free 'Insider' Praxis II Report

-Praxis II Middle School Math: Mean and the Weighted Mean
+Praxis Middle School Math: Mean and the Weighted Mean

-The Praxis II Middle School Mathematics was designed to measure professional knowledge of entry level teacher candidates.
-Here’s the answer to a ETS Praxis II exam question I recently received from a middle school mathematics test taker.
+The Praxis Middle School Mathematics was designed to measure professional knowledge of entry level teacher candidates.
+Here’s the answer to a Praxis practice test question I recently received from a middle school mathematics test taker.

-Make sure your Praxis II study book covers content like this:
+Make sure your Praxis study book covers content like this:

 One of the methods to measure the central tendency of a population and/or sample distribution is to get the mean of the scores.
 In statistics, the total or summation of the scores is also known as ?X. If n represents the number of the scores on a sample, the mean or arithmetic average (M) of the scores is ?X divided by n.

 Sample: Find the mean for the following sample of scores: 3, 5, 8, 9, and 10.